 That is why our team has dedicated the last two years to develop Nunchuk into the world’s first multi-user multisig wallet.
 Nunchuk’s multi-user features allow you to co-manage your bitcoin with your trusted ones, effectively reducing the burden of key management.
 In the simplest of terms, Nunchuk helps protect you from yourself.

 We are excited to launch the beta version of Nunchuk 2.0 today.
 The new version introduces a brand new mobile app and an overhauled desktop app.
 At the moment, we recommend that you use it for only small amounts of bitcoin, or stick to testnet.
+Encryption is under testing, and will be enabled at a later release.
 For a complete overview of our new apps, please visit our website.
 We look forward to hearing your feedback.